ezzing/3DLayout-documentation/3-Communication.md

 ### fullscreen

 This event is triggered when the user changes from normal view to fullscreen.
-It sends **true** when changing to fullscreen and **false** when disabling fullscreen mode
+It sends **true** when changing to fullscreen and **false** when disabling fullscreen mode.

 ### tabChanged

-This event is triggerd each time the user changes the aside panel navigation tab.
-It sends a string with the current tab name, the values can be one of this: [ "building", "areas", "keepouts", "trees" ]
+This event is triggered every time the user changes the aside panel navigation tab.
+It sends a string with the current tab name, the values can be one of this: [ "building", "areas", "keepouts", "trees" ].

 ### editArea

-This event is triggerd each time the user enters the edit section of an area.
-The event sends the **area.id**
+This event is triggered every time the user enters the edit section of an area.
+The event sends the **area.id**.

 ### editKeepout

-This event is triggerd each time the user enters the edit section of a keepout.
-The event sends the **keepout.id**
+This event is triggered every time the user enters the edit section of a keepout.
+The event sends the **keepout.id**.

 ### editTree

-This event is triggerd each time the user enters the edit section of a tree.
-The event sends the **tree.id**
+This event is triggered every time the user enters the edit section of a tree.
+The event sends the **tree.id**.

 ### areaChanged

-This event is triggerd each time an area attribute is changed.
+This event is triggerd every time an area attribute is changed.
 The event sends back an array with this info:

     [area.id, attribute, value]

 ### buildingChanged

-This event is triggerd each time a building is changed.
+This event is triggered every time a building is changed.
 The event sends back an array with this info:

     [building.id, building attribute, value]

 ### roofChanged

-This event is triggerd each time a roof attribute is changed.
+This event is triggered every time a roof attribute is changed.
 The event sends back an array with this info:

     [building.id, roof attribute, value]

 ### editRoof

-This event is triggerd each time the user enters the  roof edit section of a building.
+This event is triggered every time the user enters the roof edit section of a building.
 The event sends the **building.id**

 ### editVertices

-This event is triggerd each time the user enters the vertices edit section of a building.
+This event is triggered every time the user enters the vertices edit section of a building.
 The event sends the **building.id**

 ### buildingRemoved

-This event is triggerd each time a building is deleted.
-The event sends the **building.id** (after this operation this building no longer exist in the project)
+This event is triggered every time a building is deleted.
+The event sends the **building.id** (after this operation this building won't longer exist in the project)

 ### buildingSelected

-This event is triggerd each time a new building becomes active.
+This event is triggered every time a new building becomes active.
 The event sends the **building.id**

 ### buildingCreated

-This event is triggerd each time a new building is created.
+This event is triggered every time a new building is created.
 The event sends the **building.id**

 <!-- ### customAlertOk